 is a similar to the Aubry-Andre model \cite{aubry_andre_1980,harper_1955} (see Section \ref{sec: AA model}), where the irrational periodicity of the onsite potential is replaced by a potential having period $(2\pi/L)$.

-In Fig. \ref{fig: SSD density}a, we show the localization phase diagram, as measured using $z_t.$ When $\Delta = 2t$ in $H_{SSD}$, the coefficients of the terms in the Hamiltonian in both position and momentum space are identical, and at half-filling this is the localization transition point.
+In Fig. \ref{fig: SSD density}a, we show the localization phase diagram, as measured using $z_t.$ When $\Delta = 2t$ in $H_{SSD}$, the coefficients of the terms in the Hamiltonian in both position and momentum space are identical, and at half-filling this is the localization transition point \footnote{ At the point where $t=\Delta/2$, $H_\text{SSD}$ becomes the Harper Hamiltonian \cite{harper_1955}, whose ground state minimizes the uncertainty relation in Eq. \ref{eq: uncertainty relation 2 zx zt}\cite{2008-Massar-Spindel,PRA_uncertainty}}.
 We find that the phase diagram is symmetric around this transition point.
 The phase diagram determined using $z_x$ is complementary to that of $z_t$, with low values of $z_x$ where the values of $z_t$ are high.

 Now we consider taking the limits of this model, starting with the continuum limit.
 The onsite potential of this model, $\cos{\left(\frac{2\pi}{L} j\right)}$, is sampled at equally spaced points of the cosine corresponding to the discrete position sites.
 The entire lattice samples only one period of this potential no matter what system size $L$ is chosen.
 Hence, in the continuum limit, the total system size $L,$ and hence the potential, are fixed, and the number of sampled points increases as we decrease the inter-site spacing, the lattice constant $a$.